WHAT REALLY HAPPENS IN A UI UX DESIGN INTERVIEW FOR VIDEO GAMES

 - Find ecstasy in the process.
 You are not your job.
 You are not hustle culture.
 You are not valueless if you are not working and your value is not your salary.
 You are an a-dorkable holy nerd born into a knighthood of Creativity, Craftsmanship, Innovation and Invention.
 Embrace that most sacred Calling.
 Dweeb-out on everything and then paint, compose, write, act, invent… don’t just absorb the material.
 Love.
 And be loved by it.
 That’s your damn job.

-I run my own personal 1-on-1 remote Mentorship program that teaches you how to make app and game UI UX Design.
-With my program, everything is bespoke: the program, the projects, the pacing, the potential.
-If you’re tired of trying all on your own – or just want to stay safe while moving forward, check out my Mentorship program.
+Hey there!
+I’m the guy that wrote this Blog.
+In addition to giving away lots of free insider information about being a game UI Artist – I also run a 1-on-1 Mentorship program that teaches you how to break into the game Industry through UI Art and UX Design.
+With my game UI Design course, everything is bespoke: the projects, the pacing, and the potential.
+If you’re tired of trying all on your own – or finally want to take control of your future, check out my remote UI Design course.
 Monthly and hourly consults available!